Northern Irish cuisine

 Northern Irish cuisine encompasses the cooking styles, traditions and recipes associated with Northern Ireland.
 It has distinctive attributes of its own, but has also drawn heavily from Irish and British cuisines.

 History

 Northern Ireland's culinary heritage has its roots in the staple diet of generations of farming families: bread and potatoes.
 Historically, limited availability of ingredients and low levels of immigration resulted in restricted variety and relative isolation from wider international culinary influences.

-Recent decades, however, have seen significant developments in the local cuisine, characterised by an increase in the variety, quantity and quality of gastropubs and restaurants.
-There are currently three Michelin-starred restaurants in Northern Ireland, all of which specialise in traditional dishes made using local ingredients.
+Recent decades have seen significant developments in the local cuisine, characterised by an increase in the variety, quantity and quality of gastropubs and restaurants.
+There are currently two Michelin-starred restaurants in Northern Ireland, all of which specialise in traditional dishes made using local ingredients.

-Northern Irish cuisine received international attention in March 2018 when it was reported that Prince Harry and Meghan Markle had Irish stew and sausage with champ for lunch at the Crown Liquor Saloon during a tour of Belfast.